zqfang/zqfang.github.io/2020-04-29-stats-proba-pvalue/index.md

 ## Probability and P-value

+The P value is defined as the probability under the assumption of no effect or no difference (null hypothesis), of obtaining a result equal to or more extreme than what was actually observed.
+The P stands for probability and measures how likely it is that any observed difference between groups is due to chance.

 A `p-value` is the probability that random chance generated the data, or something else that is equal or rarer.

 The p-value tells you the probability of observing the data (or something more extreme) if the null hypothesis were true.